-Apoorva Mehta, founder and original CEO of Instacart, built the company in three weeks in 2012 after noticing groceries were the last trillion-dollar retail category still offline.
-He wrote the first version of the app alone, then personally shopped and delivered his own order to himself.
-Before Instacart, he attempted roughly 20 startups over two years, including a social games ad network and a food-focused Groupon clone.
-All of them failed.
+Apoorva Mehta, founder and original CEO of Instacart, built the company in three weeks in 2012 after noticing groceries were the last trillion-dollar retail category still stuck offline.
+He coded the first version alone, then personally shopped and delivered his own order, tipping himself in the process.
+Before that, he had started and failed at roughly 20 companies over two years, including a social gaming ad network and a food-focused Groupon clone.

 [READ ORIGINAL →]